 Perrott Hill has long prided itself on the quality of the teaching and pastoral care provided to its pupils.
 However, if parents do have a complaint, they can expect it to be treated by the School with care and in accordance with this Complaints Policy.
 Perrott Hill makes its Complaints Policy available to all parents of pupils and of prospective pupils on the School's website and in the School office during the school day, and Perrott Hill will ensure that parents of pupils and of prospective pupils who request it are made aware that this document is published or available and of the form in which it is published or available, and of the number of complaints registered under the formal procedure during the preceding school year.
-In accordance with paragraph 32(1) of Schedule 1 to the Education (Independent School Standards) Regulation 2014, Perrott Hill will also make available, on request, to Ofsted, the Department for Education (DfE) or the Independent Schools Inspectorate (ISI), details of this Complaints Procedure and the number of complaints registered under the formal procedure during the preceding school year.
+In accordance with paragraph 32(1) of Schedule 1 to the Education (Independent School Standards) Regulation 2014, Perrott Hill will also make available, on request, to Ofsted, the Department for Education (DfE) or the Independent Schools Inspectorate (ISI), details of this Complaints Procedure and the number of complaints registered under the formal procedure during the preceding school standards registered under the formal procedure and the number of complaints registered under the formal procedure and the number of complaints registered under the formal procedure and the number of complaints registered under the formal procedure and the number of complaints registered under the formal procedure during the preceding school year.